 The Bebras challenges are made of a set of short problems called Bebras tasks.
 The tasks are fun, engaging and based on problems that Computer Scientists enjoy solving.
 The tasks require logical thinking and can be solved without prior knowledge of computational thinking.
 The aim is to solve as many as you can in the allotted time.

 Bebras India Challenge is organized by ACM India’s CSpathshala initiative (www.cspathshala.org).
-ACM India/CSpathshala’s goal is to make it possible so that every child in India learns Computational Thinking.
-The 2022 Bebras India Computational Thinking Challenge was conducted in English, Marathi, Gujarati, Hindi, Kannada, Odia, Tamil and Telugu and it is conducted free.
-The 2022 Bebras India Challenge saw participation of 65,000+ students from 900+ schools across 20 states in age groups 8-18.
+ACM India/CSpathshala’s goal is to make it possible for every child in India to learn Computational Thinking.
+The 2023 Bebras India Computational Thinking Challenge was conducted in English, Marathi, Gujarati, Hindi, Kannada, Odia, Tamil and Telugu and it is conducted for free.
+The 2023 Bebras India Challenge crossed participation of 2,10,000 students across 22 states and 2 UTs in age groups 8-18.

 Bebras Tasks (Also featured in Sakal Newspaper in Education: NIE)